-Throughout the last years eCommerce has become the most effective sales channel and eCommerce continues to broaden with marketplaces and new business models.
-The ability to interact with customers through more and more channels require data and data more and more become the foundation of a business to orchestrate a good customer experience.
+eCommerce continues to rise and to be the most effective sales channel.
+The number of channels with eCommerce also broadens with marketplaces and new business models.
+The ability to interact with customers through more and more channels require more and more data and eCommerce become the foundation of a business to orchestrate a good customer experience.
 As a result, the businesses are now also being pushed to become way more focused on sharing data both forward and backwards in the value chain.

-The winners in this dynamic and changing environment, are the companies who master to serve their customers and partners consistent in all channels and on all devices.
-DynamicWeb refer to these companies as OMNI channel companies.
+The winners are the companies who master to serve their customers and partners consistent in all channels and on all devices.
+DynamicWeb refers to these companies as OMNI channel companies.
 Since all studies show that OMNI channel companies are experiencing faster growth and are more profitable than their peers, DynamicWeb are focusing hard on meeting the requirements of the OMNI channel companies.